Skip to main content

 • Letters Testamentary or Letters of Administration (if no POD beneficiary; issued by probate court)

-• Small Estate Affidavit (if estate qualifies under Florida law)
+• Small Estate Affidavit (if estate qualifies under Florida or Georgia law, depending on the member's state of residence)

 • Trust documents (if trust is named as beneficiary)